jobrien35/cs6440_individual/nutrition-service/README.md

 # Testing via postman

-* run the image-service

-To run the tests you need a valid jwt from the user-service, used in the environment as `token` and this is done manually by hitting /graphiql on the user-service docker ip, and writing out the mutation in `tests/gql_queries.txt`

-* run the user-service
+* run the nutrition-service

 Then import the postman environment/collection and modify the environment variables accordingly for each docker ip you have running.
 You can find the IPs by running:

 * `docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -aq)`

-Start with choosing the image to upload into the body of the upload request, and the resulting img_name is returned/used/set as `uuid` to not be confused with jwt token used in the auth header
+Start with choosing the image to upload into the body of the upload request, and the resulting img_name is returned/used/set as `uuid`

 Examine the pre-request scripts and tests to determine what environment variables are used/required for each test/workflow

 * The collection valid endpoint queries are labeled plainly
-* Any tests are prefixed with `test - <endpoint> - <case>
+* Any tests are prefixed with `test - <endpoint> - <case>`

-If you want to automate setting the jwt in the postman environment, read this section in the file-service README for configuration files

 # Development setup/configuring python dependencies

-## Install a Python 3.6.2 Virtual environment
+## Install a Python 3.7.X Virtual environment
-* `python3 -m venv *virtual env folder name*`
+* `python3.7 -m venv *virtual env folder name*`

 ## Activate the virtual environment
-* Windows:
-  * run `venv/Scripts/activate.bat`
 * Unix:
   * `source venv/bin/activate`